-AGL's Internal Model was discussed in section B.3.3.2, with further detail provided in section C.0.
+AGL's Internal Model is discussed in Section B.3.3.2, with further detail provided in Section C.0.
 The Company's Internal Model is part of the Allianz Group Internal Model, tailored to the specifics of AGL.

 The Standard Formula approach uses factor based shocks to calculate the SCR.
 The Internal Model derives the risk capital on the basis of simulating each risk type and its corresponding impact on the Company's balance sheet based on its assumed range of possible outcomes and relationship to other risk types.